wp-plugins/soundy-background-music/readme.txt

 * First Release

 == Upgrade Notice ==

+= 3.0 =
+* After having upgraded Soundy to 3.0, please clear the cache of Soundy's admin pages in your browser.
+The reason is that a few CSS and Javascript files have been modified and these files are typically cached by browsers.

 = 2.4 =
 * **IMPORTANT**: After having upgraded Soundy Background Music to 2.4, please clear the cache of Soundy's admin pages in your browser as well as the cache of all front pages using the plugin.
 The reason is that a few CSS and Javascript files have been modified and these files are typically cached by browsers.